lsst-sitcom/sitcomtn-137/index.md

 Remove orphaned runs (can also replace the wildcard with a specific run):  `butler remove-runs /repo/main u/${USER}/<collection name>/*`

-These commands only remove the collections and runs from the butler's knowledge; the actual folder (and subfolders) that contained the collection will remain, though empty.
-Once the collection and runs have been removed using the butler commands, the folder itself will be OK to remove using typical Linux commands.
+Note that these commands don't remove the folders containing the removed data.
+Once the collection and runs have been removed using the butler commands, the folder itself will be OK to remove using typical terminal commands.

-The above commands are generally useful, but occasionally it will be necessary to remove a registered dataset type from the butler entirely (across all collections in the repository, so some caution is warranted!).
+Occasionally it will be necessary to remove a registered dataset type from the butler entirely (across all collections in the repository, so some caution is warranted!).
 This is typically due to structural changes during development.
 First, it will be useful to see which collections contain the dataset type to be removed.
-The easiest outcome will be when the only collections queried will be your own, but in the case it's not, notify the owner's of collections which contain the dataset to be removed.
+The easiest outcome will be when the only collections queried will be your own, but in the case it's not, notify the owner(s) of collections which contain the dataset to be removed.
 To search for these collections, you can use the Python snippet below:

 ```{code-block} python
 collections = registry.queryCollections()